longzero/longzero.github.io/eleventy-base-blog/posts/2023-01-13-self-care-selfish-scam-therapy.md

 Nature always wins.

-Instead of going to self-care advocates, go see a therapist or psychologist.
+Instead of going to self-care advocates, go see a therapist or psychologist or get a dog.
 Those are people who are trained to actually give you a proper shovel, instead of one from a dollar store, so you can truly, deeply, efficiently dig inside your soul.